DataDog/datadog-api-client-java/api_docs/v2/DashboardListsApi.md

 > DashboardListDeleteItemsResponse deleteDashboardListItems(dashboardListId).body(body).execute();

-Delete Items from a Dashboard List
+Delete items from a dashboard list

 Delete dashboards from an existing dashboard list.